AdiNairCS50/PocketCounselor-Landing-Page/README.md

 ## 📖 About PocketCounselor

-PocketCounselor is revolutionizing mental health support by making personalized counseling accessible anytime, anywhere.
-Our AI-powered platform provides intelligent, empathetic, and evidence-based mental health guidance tailored to your unique needs.
+PocketCounselor is revolutionizing career development and educational opportunities by making personalized guidance accessible anytime, anywhere.
+Our AI-powered platform discovers and matches you with perfect internships, prestigious programs, scholarships, and career opportunities tailored to your unique background, interests, and goals.

 This repository contains the beautifully crafted waitlist landing page that introduces users to PocketCounselor and allows them to join our early access program.

 ## ✨ Features

+### 🎯 **AI-Powered Opportunity Discovery**

+- **Smart Internship Matching** - AI analyzes thousands of opportunities to find your ideal fit
+- **Prestigious Programs** - Access exclusive scholarships, fellowships, and prestigious programs
+- **Volunteer Opportunities** - Coming soon!
+Find volunteer work that matches your skills
+- **College & Career Guidance** - Coming soon!
+AI-driven academic and career path recommendations
+- **Personalized Matching** - Tailored to your background, interests, and career goals

 ### 🎨 **Beautiful Landing Page**